OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

   thus no sharing of cached blocks between threads.
-  However, this should not be a too severe limitation for algorithms where threads process independent regions of the raster, hence reuse of cached blocks would be inexistent or low.
+  However, this should not be a too severe limitation for algorithms where threads process independent regions of the raster, hence reuse of cached blocks would be non-existent or low.
 Optimal algorithms will make sure to work on regions of interest aligned on the block size (this advice also applies for the current approach of manually opening a dataset for each worker thread).